jg8481/Tool-Strategies-Lone-Testers-Test-Leadership-Congress-2019/README.md

   ./start-specific-local-machine-example-workflows-for-workshop.sh Robot-Framework-Charles-Proxy-Desktop-And-Mobile-Browser-Test-Example
   ./start-specific-local-machine-example-workflows-for-workshop.sh Appium-Web-Browser-Teardown
   ```
 - These examples utilize a `CharlesProxyExample.py` library, a `com.xk72.generic.charles.config` file, and the [jq](https://stedolan.github.io/jq/) JSON processing tool.
 The examples require both jq and Charles Proxy to be properly installed on a MacOS machine, and a valid Charles Proxy license key.
-More documentation about how to set up Charles Proxy can found [here](https://www.charlesproxy.com/documentation/).
+More documentation about how to set up Charles Proxy can be found [here](https://www.charlesproxy.com/documentation/).
 - The `com.xk72.generic.charles.config` file needs to have these filled in, otherwise Charles Proxy will not work headlessly (without the UI).
   ```
   <registrationConfiguration>